 - The student and their mentor must agree to complete all fellowship requirements.

-- No restriction on citizenship; international students are welcome to apply.
+- No residency restrictions.
+International students are eligible to apply.

 Responsibilities of Whitcome Fellows